onsi/gomega/index.md

 This will only pass if the return value of `DoSomethingHard()` is `("foo", nil)`.

-Additionally, if you call a function with a single `error` return value you can use the `Succeed` matcher to asser the function has returned without error.
+Additionally, if you call a function with a single `error` return value you can use the `Succeed` matcher to assert the function has returned without error.
 So for a function of the form:

     func DoSomethingSimple() error {
         ...